NASA-IMPACT/HDCRS-school-2024/sc_venv_template/readme.md

 The file `requirements.txt` contains a list of packages to be installed during the setup process.
 Add required packages to this file to reproducibly add them to the venv.

+The file `symlink.sh` creates the required folders and symlinks.

 The script `setup.sh` creates the venv according to the config given in `config.sh`.
 Please **edit** this file to add a setup step for submodules (e.g. compilation of libraries).
 If only plain venvs are used, this file can remain unchanged.
 Note that the script *must* be ran at least once after the above configurations to actually create the environment.